 To correctly calculate TUR, many in the metrology community believe the formula in Figure 1 comprises the minimum contributors that should be included in the denominator for CPU.
 The formula includes the ratio of UUT Accuracy Tolerance, which manufacturers often request as the accuracy specification, compared against the expanded uncertainty of the calibration process.

 At a minimum, the expanded uncertainty should include the uncertainty of the measurement process (labeled as CMC, though it is the CMC Uncertainty Component), as well as the UUT's resolution.
 There are some instances in which the UUT's repeatability is substituted with that of the best existing device used for calibration, as referenced in ILAC P-14: 09/2020.

-Not accounting for the UUT's resolution can result in an increased risk to the end-user unless the same resolution was accounted for in the CMC uncertainty component.
+Not accounting for the UUT's resolution can result in an increased risk to the end user unless the same resolution is accounted for in the CMC uncertainty component.